mpinchover/Distributed-messaging-server/README.md

 ### P1

 - Add an API key/auth in some way

   - once the client connects they should get back a JWT.
 For all socket related req, just use JWT.
   - use redis to track API keys
-- Run processMessage in go routine and inform the client if a message fails.
-This will let the message be routed directly to the client

 - allow members, rooms to have a stringified text field that can track whatever the user wants.
-- add validation on events
-- run UpdateMessageToSeen in go routine
-- on the server side, mark the messages as seen so the client doesn't have to
 - update tests to run in go routines to mimic high, concurrent volumes

 ### P2